Sikkim Rajya Manch: History

-On 7 December 2017, R. N. Chamling established the new party, Sikkim Rajya Manch Party (SRMP) in Sribadam in West Sikkim.
-He was elected to the President of SRMP, and declared to fight with SDF.
+On 7 December 2017, R. N. Chamling established a new party, Sikkim Rajya Manch Party (SRMP) in Sribadam in West Sikkim.
+He was elected President of SRMP, and declared to fight with SDF.

 In March 2019, SRMP participated in the electoral alliance, Sikkim Progressive Alliance (SPA) which was formed by Sikkim Sangram Parishad (SSP), Sikkim National People’s Party (SNPP) and Sikkim United Front Party (SUFP).
 SPA sent 8 candidates for 2019 Sikkim Legislative Assembly election, 1 candidate for 2019 Sikkim Lok Sabah election, and 3 of 9 are SRMP candidates.
 But in this election, all SRMP candidates lost and secured only 3.85% (R. N. Chamling from Rangang-Yangang) or less votes in each constituency.

 SRMP didn't participate in the Bye-Election of Sikkim Legislative Assembly on 21 October 2019.